228 – 230 Upper Richmond Rd

 John discovered Yoga whilst living and working in America almost two decades ago.
 On the recommendation of a great friend it began with the daily practice of the Ashtanga primary series.
 Once a day for 90 minutes above a garage quickly turned into daily practice plus a led class, a workshop… and so on.
 On his return to England John Discovered the wonderful teacher Stewart Gilchrist, who to this day is his main influence and guide.
 John continues to practice and teach Yoga because of the strength, clarity and happiness it brings.
 Come to his class with a smile and whatever else you can muster.

 Jenni discovered yoga 5 years ago when working full time as a clothing designer and training for long distance running events in her spare time.
 However, it wasn’t until 3 years ago that she became committed to yoga, because of high stress from her job and continuing injuries from training.
 She completed her 200 hour Yoga Teacher Training course at Thoy.
 Jenni then pursued a career in yoga, wanting to share her enthusiasm and the benefits she was feeling from her practice with others.
 Not only did yoga help her improve her strength and flexibility, but she loved the philosophical and spiritual approach to the asana practice.
 One day it wasn’t just about what goes on whilst on the mat but she started to use the practice to deal with the challenges life throws at us on a daily basis.
 Her aim in teaching yoga is to create a safe space for all students.
 A place where they are encouraged to be themselves, letting go of personal judgment or comparison with others.
+Jenni is also proud to be an England Athletics Coach.

 Eva is fascinated by all forms of body movement with a background in sports science and dance.
 She is a trained Hatha, Vinyasa and NuPower yoga teacher and she has an ITEC level 3 in anatomy, physiology and pathology.
 After breaking her back and heart, she eloped discovering the magical practice of yoga in India.
 Eva returns to India yearly to honour, study and work with her teachers.
 As a devoted believer in community spirit and progressive reform, Eva is deeply passionate about making positive changes through the practice of yoga for everybody.
 In her classes you will experience flow with emphasis on postural alignment, transitional movement, combined with a sensitive powerful focus on Pranic (breath) energy to allow students to feel space, alive and calm.